 Yep, San Pancho beach is one of the best surf spots on the Riviera Nayarit.
-It’s suited to intermediate riders, because it’s quite a heavy break that rolls over underwater rocks.
+It’s suited to intermediate riders because it’s quite a heavy break that rolls over underwater rocks.
 If that’s not you, don’t worry.
-It’s easy to organize surf trips from here to nearby Sayulita (arguably the most famous surf town in Mexico) or Punta Mita (home to a variety of breaks that suit all levels).
+It’s easy to organize surf trips from here to nearby Sayulita (arguably the most famous surf town in Mexico) or Punta Mita (home to various breaks that suit all levels).

 Is San Pancho good for families?

-The relaxed pace of life in San Pancho means that it’s a good option for travelers with the kids in tow.
-There are lots of boutique hotels in the center, along with restaurants that cater to all tastes, from Italiano pizzas to spicy Mexican food.
+The relaxed pace of life in San Pancho means that it’s a good option for travelers with kids in tow.
+There are many boutique hotels in the center, along with restaurants that cater to all tastes, from Italiano pizzas to spicy Mexican food.
 You’ll also find that the beach here is way less busy than its compadres to the south and in Puerto Vallarta.